opain/Inferred-functional-risk-scoring/README.md

 ##### --prune_mhc

-Option to retain only the most significant gene within the MHC region.
+Option to retain only the most significant feature within the MHC region.

 Default value = T

+### Output files

+##### '-GeRS.csv'

+This comma delimited file will contain the feature-based risk scores in the target sample specified.
+The first two columns are FID and IID, and then each column will contain scores based on the different *p*-value thresholds specified.

+##### '-NGene_Table.csv'

+This comma delimited file will contain information on the number of genes surpassing the different p-value threshold specified before and after pruning.

+##### '.log'

+This is a log file containing general information on the time taken, any errors, the number of genes at different stages and more.